Strategy of human resources

-An innovative project for health care improvement and health promotion on board ships committed to protect the HEALTH of the crew on board with the stated objectives to give safe workplace health and welfare, in cooperation with the CIRM and Camerino University that it is developed as follow:
+An innovative project for health care improvement and health promotion on board ships aimed at protecting the health of the crew on board with the stated objectives to offer safety at work and welfare, in cooperation with the CIRM and University of Camerino.
+It is carried out as follows:

-Information campaigns is launched on the major health risks for seafarers and on their prevention.
-Each campaign will be preceded by a questionnaire on the awareness by the crews of the topics to be covered.
+Information campaigns are provided on the major health risks for seafarers and on their prevention.
+Each campaign is preceded by a questionnaire to determine the crew’s awareness on the topics to be covered.

-The first campaign will be focused on infectious diseases and how to prevent them.
+The first campaign focuses on infectious diseases and how to prevent them.
 Three subsequent educational papers will cover the following topics:

 • Personal hygiene